Upabjojr/sympy/docs/tutorial/calculus.rst

     >>> limit(sin(x)/x, x, 0)
     1

-:func:`~diofant.series.limits.limit` should be used instead of :meth:`~diofant.core.basic.Basic.subs` whenever the point of evaluation is a singularity.
-Even though Diofant has objects to represent `\infty`, using them for evaluation is not reliable because they do not keep track of things like rate of growth.
+:func:`~sympy.series.limits.limit` should be used instead of :meth:`~sympy.core.basic.Basic.subs` whenever the point of evaluation is a singularity.
+Even though sympy has objects to represent `\infty`, using them for evaluation is not reliable because they do not keep track of things like rate of growth.
 Also, things like `\infty - \infty` and `\frac{\infty}{\infty}` return `\mathrm{nan}` (not-a-number).
 For example